CroissanStudioDev/ai-image-captioner/README.md

 ## Support

+For support:

-For support, please open an issue in the GitHub repository or contact <serge@croissanstudio.ru>.
+- Open an issue in the [GitHub repository](https://github.com/CroissanStudioDev/ai-image-captioner/issues)
+- Contact: <serge@croissanstudio.ru>